SEC Reporting

 Real-World Example: Finding the Truth in Footnotes

-A famous example of the value of SEC reporting is Enron.
-While the headlines touted profits, careful analysts who dug into the footnotes of Enron's 10-K filings found confusing disclosures about "Special Purpose Entities" (SPEs) and related-party transactions. **The Red Flag:** The footnotes revealed that Enron was doing business with entities run by its own CFO, a massive conflict of interest. **The Implication:** These entities were being used to hide debt and inflate earnings. **The Result:** Investors who read the reports and understood the complexity sold their stock before the collapse.
-Those who relied only on the press releases lost everything.
+A classic example of the power of SEC reporting is the collapse of Enron.
+While the company's press releases and headlines touted massive profits and growth, a handful of skeptical analysts who dug into the footnotes of Enron's 10-K filings found confusing and alarming disclosures regarding "Special Purpose Entities" (SPEs) and related-party transactions.
+The Red Flag: The footnotes revealed that Enron was engaging in billions of dollars worth of business with entities run by its own CFO, creating a massive conflict of interest.
+The Implication: These entities were being used to hide billions in debt and artificially inflate the company's earnings.
+The Result: Investors who carefully read the actual SEC reports and understood the complexity of the disclosures were able to sell their stock before the company's total collapse.
+Those who relied solely on the marketing spin and the "adjusted" numbers lost their entire investment.

-2Step 2: Skip the marketing intro and go to "Notes to Financial Statements."
+2Step 2: Skip the marketing-heavy "Letter to Shareholders" and go directly to the "Notes to Consolidated Financial Statements."

 Common Beginner Mistakes